syzdek/tinyrad/DeveloperNotes.md

 Tiny RADIUS Dictionary
 ======================

+The TinyRad dictionary containes definitions for vendors (`TinyRadDictVendor`), attributes (`TinyRadDictAttr`), and values (`TinyRadDictValue`).
+These three entity types are used to convert between user friendly names and binary data.

-The TinyRad dictionary containes three types of entities.
-The first entity, is the `TinyRadDictAttr`. `TinyRadDictAttr` is the primary entity and represents a RADIUS attribute definition.
+  The first entity,
+is the `TinyRadDictAttr`. `TinyRadDictAttr` is the primary entity and represents a RADIUS attribute definition.
 A `TinyRadDictAttr` may reference a `TinyRadDictVendor` which contains a vendor definition of one or more